U.S. chemical distributor Univar valued at $3 billion in IPO

 Shares of the company, which is expected to start trading on Thursday, will be listed on the New York Stock Exchange under the symbol “UNVR.”

-Deutsche Bank Securities, Goldman Sachs & Co, and Bank of America Corp’s Merrill Lynch were the lead underwriters.
+Deutsche Bank Securities, Goldman Sachs & Co [GSGSC.UL], and Bank of America Corp’s (BAC.N) Merrill Lynch were the lead underwriters.

 Reporting by Shivam Srivastava in Bengaluru; Editing by Lisa Shumaker